Hours of Operation 24/7/365

 The majority of our residents require assistance when they use the restroom.
 If a resident is, or becomes, incontinent, we check and change them regularly and try to get them on a regular cycle of going to the restroom every two hours in order to prevent accidents, and to avoid UTIs.

 Our delicious and nutritionally balanced weekly menus are always posted in the kitchen, and we are happy to send a weekly menu to you on request.
-Breakfast time is meant to be flexible and informal since we allow our residents to get up on their own schedule.
+Breakfast time is meant to be flexible and informal, since we allow our residents to get up on their own schedule.
 We keep many of breakfast options on hand to cater to our residents’ personal preferences.
 Lunch is served around noon and dinner at 5pm.
 We prefer for all of our residents to eat lunch and dinner together at the dining table to encourage socialization, but we allow residents to take meals in their rooms if they prefer.
 We encourage family members to join their loved ones at any meal time, free of charge, although since the advent of Covid we have instituted safety measures to prevent unnecessary risk to our residents.

 Our staff is trained and proficient with multi-person transfers.
 In addition, we have access to order Hoyer lifts if/when they become necessary.

-Laundry is typically done three times a week or as needed and rooms are cleaned daily.
+Laundry is typically done three times a week or as needed, and rooms are cleaned daily.

 We do not directly provide transportation for our residents, but we are happy to assist the family in arranging transportation for resident outings.
-Families may also choose to hire a private caregiver to drive residents to and from appointments, and we are happy to help arrange that as well through our in-home care division, Cambridge Caregivers.
+Families may also choose to hire a private Caregiver to drive residents to and from appointments, and we are happy to help arrange that as well through our in-home care division, Cambridge Caregivers.

 Costs

-Our staff will meet individually with prospective clients to assess their condition and needs. the results of that assessment will determine the monthly cost of care.
+Our staff will meet individually with prospective clients to assess their condition and needs.
+The results of that assessment will determine the monthly cost of care.
 Subsequently, every resident’s level of care is evaluated annually or when there is a material change in the resident’s condition.

 The monthly fee includes medication management through our preferred pharmacy, meals, showers, toileting, transfers and ambulation, laundry service, room cleaning, television, utilities, TV and basic cable.
 There is an additional fee for medication management if the family prefers to utilize a separate pharmacy.